coreos/fedora-coreos-pipeline/README.md

 be downloaded from
 [the official page](https://getfedora.org/en/coreos/download/)).

-To operate Jenkins (or more generally to access the production namespace), you must have access to the cluster at https://console.apps.ci.centos.org:8443 and to the projects "fedora-coreos" and "fedora-coreos-devel".
+To operate the production Jenkins (or more generally to access the production namespace), you must have access to the cluster at https://console.apps.ci.centos.org:8443 and to the projects "fedora-coreos" and "fedora-coreos-devel".